Updated: Oct 12, 2022

 Welcome back to another episode of the edumagic podcast.
-I'm Dr. Sam Fecich and today we're going to be talking all about teaching philosophies.
+I'm Dr. Sam Fecich, and today we'll discuss teaching philosophies.
 Now I know you've heard of this term thrown around in your education department.
-Maybe you're thinking, "Oh I don't need to worry about that my junior or senior year" Or maybe you are a year junior or a senior and you are thinking, "Oh, I gotta get working on that."
-During this episode, we're gonna break down for you a teaching philosophy.
-It sounds harder than it is.
+Maybe you're thinking, "Oh, I don't need to worry about that my junior or senior year," Or maybe you are a year junior or a senior, and you are thinking, "Oh, I gotta get working on that."
+During this episode, we'll break down a teaching philosophy for you.
+It sounds more complicated than it is.
 We are going to cover:

 What is the teaching philosophy?